julianchurchill/text-adventure-js/README.md

 ## DONE

+- Mark work in progress cucumber features with @wip tag, to avoid running them with a default 'runJake.sh'.
+Run them with 'runJake.sh wip'.
 - Use browserify to 'bundle' up our source that uses 'require' and 'export' into bundle.js.
 Import this into test.html for Cucumber tests, now see if they run...
   - http://browserify.org/
 - Split source and tests for Model, Presenter and View.
 Use 'require' to include client code in the jasmine tests.